Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 Specifically,

-D) Words that clarify or explain something you just said:
+D) Words that explain or clarify something you just said:

-(ex: In our capitalist and increasingly visual society, office supply companies are catering to the demands of the public by creating aesthetically-pleasing models of previously ugly or boring items.
-In other words, they are selling light gray and pink rulers and staplers instead of the gaudy neon or basic wooden versions of old.)
+(ex: In our capitalist and increasingly visual society, office supply companies are catering to the demands of the public by creating prettier versions of previously ugly or boring items.
+In other words, they are selling green and pink pens and staplers instead of the dull gray or basic wooden versions of old.)

 Effectively,